 The industry wishes to see new crop varieties developed that produce more spirit, using fewer chemical inputs while maintaining food safety requirements.

 Draff is a by-product of the production process.
-It is the spent grain left in the mash-tun after the liquor, wort, has been drawn off.
-It represents, as a rule, about 25 per cent of the malt and unmalted cereals, if any, put into the mash-tun.
+It is the spent grain left in the mash-tun after the liquor, known as the wort, has been drawn off.
+It represents, as a rule, about 25% of the malted (and unmalted, if any) cereals put into the mash-tun.

 news & commentary